rapid7/metasploit-framework/documentation/modules/auxiliary/dos/ftp/vsftpd_232.md

 ## Vulnerable Application

 This is an auxiliary for DOSing a VSFTPD server from version 2.3.3 and below.
+The vulnerability has been directly tested on versions 2.3.0, 2.3.1, and 2.3.2 and have shown success.

 ### Install on Arch Linux